buk7456/FreeTX/doc/mixer.md

 <a id="section_id_stick_throttle_cut"></a>
 ### Example 15: Sticky throttle cut
 Assuming Ch3 is the throttle channel, and assigning SwA for cut.
 Also assume our Throttle source is Y1 axis.
-We want the throttle cut whenever SwA is in Up position, but to only remove the cut when the throttle is at minimum and SwA is in Down position.
+We want the throttle cut whenever SwA is in the up position, but to only remove the cut when the throttle is at minimum and SwA is in the down position.
 This example makes use of logical switches as follows.
 ```txt
 L1